PUBLIC HEALTH PALLIATIVE CARE INTERNATIONAL COUNCIL

 A/Prof Libby Sallnow - JOURNAL REP (Palliative Care & Social Practice)

-A/Prof Libby Sallnow is a palliative medicine consultant with CNWL NHS Trust in London, UK and an honorary senior lecturer at St Christopher's Hospice and the UCL Marie Curie Palliative Care Research Department, UK.
+Dr Libby Sallnow is a palliative medicine consultant with CNWL NHS Trust in London, UK and an honorary senior lecturer at St Christopher's Hospice and the UCL Marie Curie Palliative Care Research Department, UK.
 She has helped lead and develop the fields of new public health approaches to end of life care, compassionate communities and social approaches to death, dying and loss over the past two decades in the UK and internationally.
 Her PhD explored the translation of a model of compassionate communities from Kerala, India to London, UK.
 She has published over 25 articles and book chapters in these fields and co-edited the book "International perspectives on public health and palliative care" in 2011.
-She is an Honorary Consultant at the WHO Collaborating Centre for Palliative Care in Kerala, India, the President of the Palliative Care Section of the Royal Society of Medicine, UK, a post-doc researcher at the Vrije Universiteit Brussel (VUB), Belgium and editor-in-chief at the SAGE journal Palliative Care and Social Practice.
+She is an Honorary Consultant at the WHO Collaborating Centre for Palliative Care in Kerala, India, Vice President of Public Health Palliative Care International, the President of the Palliative Care Section of the Royal Society of Medicine, UK, a post-doc researcher at the Vrije Universiteit Brussel (VUB), Belgium and the first author of the new Lancet Commission on the Value of death: bringing death back into life (2022).
+She is the co-editor in chief of the journal Palliative Care and Social Practice.

 Dr Stephen connor - WHPCA REPRESENTATIVE